Copyright © King's Printer, Victoria, British Columbia, Canada | Licence Disclaimer |

 (a) return found property to the finder where the commissioner considers it to be in the interests of the administration of justice, or

-4 Where the commissioner considers that property in the possession of the provincial police force has no apparent marketable value or is perishable, the commissioner may, at any time, dispose of the property to the Province or otherwise.
+4 Where the commissioner considers that property in the possession of the provincial police service has no apparent marketable value or is perishable, the commissioner may, at any time, dispose of the property to the Province or otherwise.

-5 Where the commissioner considers that property in the possession of the provincial police force is too inconvenient or expensive to keep, the commissioner may, at any time, dispose of the property to the Province.
+5 Where the commissioner considers that property in the possession of the provincial police service is too inconvenient or expensive to keep, the commissioner may, at any time, dispose of the property to the Province.

-6 (1) Except as otherwise provided by this regulation, the commissioner may dispose of the property after it has been in the possession of the provincial police force for a minimum of 3 months.
+6 (1) Except as otherwise provided by this regulation, the commissioner may dispose of the property after it has been in the possession of the provincial police service for a minimum of 3 months.

 (3) Where the commissioner proposes to dispose of property to the Province, the commissioner shall give 2 weeks notice to the Province.